-When it comes to mixing oil in our vehicles, there are clear cut rules to abide by.
+When it comes to mixing oil in our vehicles, there are clear-cut rules to abide by.
 If you don’t abide by these rules, serious problems can happen.

 Adding a splash of diesel to a gasoline-run vehicle can be disastrous, combining two different brands of coolant is inadvisable (to say the least), and playing the role of chemist by combining chemical automotive products is asking for trouble.